jccraigw/oryon-imaging-interview-app/README.md

 ## Getting Started

-- Login to the follow trailhead playground: https://mindful-hawk-5inzoh-dev-ed.trailblaze.lightning.force.com
+- Login to the following trailhead playground: https://mindful-hawk-5inzoh-dev-ed.trailblaze.lightning.force.com

 - The feature sits on the Sales app home page.
 Located on the right side.